material-motion/material-motion/specifications/runtime.md

 ![](../_assets/TargetManagers.svg)

-Let's create executors by calling our hypothetical `executorForPlan` on each target's Plans.
+Let's create executors by calling our hypothetical `executorForIntention` on each target's Intentions.

 ![](../_assets/Executors.svg)

 We've created three executors in total. `circleView` has two executors. `squareView` has one.
 We've also introduced a question to the reader: "Why is there only one gesture executor for the squareView?"

-#### One executor per type of Plan
+#### One executor per type of Intention

-A single executor is created for every type of Plan registered to a target.
-This allows executors to maintain coherent state even when multiple Plans are concerned.
+A single executor is created for every type of Intention registered to a target.
+This allows executors to maintain coherent state even when multiple Intentions are concerned.

-Consider the following pseudo-Transaction involving physical simulation Plans:
+Consider the following pseudo-Transaction involving physical simulation Intentions:

     transaction = Transaction()
     transaction.add(Friction.on(position), circleView)
     transaction.add(AnchoredSpring.on(position), circleView)
     runtime.commit(transaction)

-Our circleView now has two Plans and one executor, a PhysicalSimulationExecutor.
-Both Plans are provided to the executor instance.
+Our circleView now has two Intentions and one executor, a PhysicalSimulationExecutor.
+Both Intentions are provided to the executor instance.

 The executor now knows the following: